Sco X-1 as a continuous gravitational waves source: modelling the secular evolution using MESA: Method and results

 \subsubsection{Constraints on magnetic mountains}

 For magnetic mountains, the magnitude of the ellipticity depends on the magnetic flux ratio $b$, which can hence be constrained based on null-detection results.
+We first review the most common way to assess detectability in the absence of a population study, and then present our results.

-Assuming Sco X-1 to be in nominal torque balance (Equation~\ref{eq:torque_balance_general}), the gravitational wave frequencies $f$ at which a search could have detected the signal are
+\underline{Standard detectability:} the most frequently used way to assess detectability of a signal at a certain frequency by a given search, is to assume that Sco X-1 is in torque balance (Equation~\ref{eq:torque_balance_general}), so that the gravitational wave frequencies $f$ at which the signal is detectable are

 where $h_0^{tb}$ is the torque balance amplitude and $h_0^{ul}$ is the observational upper limit value.
-The $h_0^{ul}$ can be translated in a lower limit on $b$, using Equation~\ref{eq:melatospayne_adapted} with $\Delta M \geq 8 M_c / b^2$.
-We consider the most recent gravitational wave amplitude upper limit results from \citet{2022ApJ...941L..30A}, and find that the detectability region ($h_0^{tb} \geq h_0^{ul}$) falls roughly between 40 and 200 Hz.
-In this region, the null detection results yield $b \gtrsim 18$, corresponding to $\varepsilon \leq 3.9 \cdot 10^{-6}$.
+The $h_0^{ul}$ can then be translated in a lower limit on $b$, using Equation~\ref{eq:melatospayne_adapted} with $\Delta M \geq 8 M_c / b^2$.

+One often finds the torque balance amplitude computed from Equation~\ref{eq:torque_balance_general} by assuming nominal values for $M, R_i$ and $\dot{M}_a$, most often taken equal to the reference scaling ones used in our equation.
+With this convention and considering the most recent gravitational wave amplitude upper limit results from \citet{2022ApJ...941L..30A}, we find that the detectability region ($h_0^{tb} \geq h_0^{ul}$) falls roughly between 40 and 200 Hz.
+In this region, the null detection results yield $b \gtrsim 18$, corresponding to $\varepsilon \leq 3.9 \times 10^{-6}$.

-The estimate above equates the detectability level to nominal torque balance.
-We can also determine the detectability directly based on our results: a signal stemming from a simulated system is detectable if its frequency and frequency time derivative fall within the parameter space covered by \citet{2022ApJ...941L..30A} and if its amplitude is greater than amplitude upper limits at the signal's frequency.
+\underline{Direct determination:} based on our results we can determine the detectability directly: a signal stemming from a simulated system is detectable if its frequency and frequency time derivative fall within the parameter space covered by \citet{2022ApJ...941L..30A} and if its amplitude is greater than amplitude upper limits at the signal's frequency.

-The frequency variability of Sco X-1 can be both short-term -- with timescales between months to thousands of years -- and long-term -- with timescales between hundreds of thousands to millions of years.
+The frequency variability of Sco X-1 can be both short-term -- with timescales ranging from months to thousands of years -- and long-term -- with timescales ranging from hundreds of thousands to millions of years.
 Our study is not suited to forecast short-term variability on Sco X-1.
 Firstly, because we do not model very short-term effects such as spin-wandering \citep{2018PhRvD..97d3016M} characterised by timescales of the order of days to months.
 Secondly, the mass transfer rates of systems simulated with MESA present numerical noise affecting the spin frequency time derivative on timescales $\lesssim 10^{5} \, \textrm{yr}$, therefore impacting the higher end of timescales pertaining to short-term variability.

 What we can do here is to outline the long-term variability of simulated signals, which is still relevant from a search perspective.
 We calculate the long-term frequency time derivative of a signal as follows